 2. Meinl HCS13H

-- DESIGNED FOR BEGINNERS AND STUDENTS: Meinl HCS cymbals are designed for beginner and student musicians using a durable brass alloy that maintains its tone while holding up to the brunt of drum sticks.
-These cymbals are recommended for any style of music a beginner may be getting into while exploring their sound.
+- Designed for beginners and students, made in Germany – These Hi Hats are designed for beginner and student musicians, using a durable brass alloy that maintains its tone while holding up to the brunt of drum sticks - made in Germany

 The Meinl HCS13h is a very well- built and solid hi-hat cymbal, coming from a company that has been delivering amazing drum gear for quite some time.